temporalio/documentation/docs/clusters/how-to-set-up-archival.md

 Next, run a sample Workflow such as the [helloworld temporal sample](https://github.com/temporalio/temporal-go-samples/tree/master/helloworld).

-Once execution has finished Archival will occur.
+When execution is finished, Archival occurs.

 #### Retrieve archives

-You can retrieve archived Event Histories by copying the `workflowId` and `runId` of the completed Workflow from the log output and running:
+You can retrieve archived Event Histories by copying the `workflowId` and `runId` of the completed Workflow from the log output and running the following command:

 ```bash
 ./temporal --ns samples-namespace wf show --wid <workflowId> --rid <runId>